Yu-Dylan/Yu-Dylan.github.io/_tabs/handouts.md

 ---

 # My handouts
 Here are some things I've written.
-Quite a few of these are written in [dylanadi.sty](https://github.com/Yu-Dylan/tex/tree/master/dylanadi), my personal LaTeX style file. **Note:** An error will occur[^fn1] if you try to use it with the 2020 version of TeX, so please use the 2021 version!
-(Why would you want to use an older version anyway?)
+Quite a few of these are written in [dylanadi.sty](https://github.com/Yu-Dylan/tex/tree/master/dylanadi), my personal LaTeX style file.[^fn1]

 ## Math
 I've divided the handouts into levels: